sideprotocol/atomic-swap-solidity/spec/README.md

  - the bidder should send `addition` takerToken to the contract address.
  - The latest bider amount equals the amount of order plus the `addition` of updateMsg

-#### Accept Counter Offer

- - For a successful bid acceptance, both the atomic swap order and bid order must be valid, meaning they haven't expired and are in the `OPEN` and `WAIT_FOR_ACCEPT` states, respectively.
- - The bidder can complete this transaction by adding the insufficient amount of `takeToken`.
- - This action effectively closes both the atomic swap order and the bid order simultaneously.
- - The status of the atomic swap order changes from `OPEN` to `COMPLETED_BY_BID`.
- - The status of the accepted bid order transitions from `WAIT_FOR_ACCEPT` to `ACCEPTED`.
- - The `counterDesiredTakerToken` is transferred to the Maker, with applicable fees deducted.
- - The `makerToken` is transferred to the bidder, also with fees subtracted.

 **Process**